sukadateam/Database/README.md

 3. Open app.py and login.
 After login it may ask you to create a encrypt/decrypt password.

-If NumPy is giving erros try: (Termux)
+If NumPy is giving erros try: (Termux Only)
 <br>   MATHLIB="m" pip install -r requirements.txt

 <br>To get live version(s) check out github.com/sukadateam/live_build